rauc/rauc/docs/scenarios.rst

 Additional Rescue Slot
 ----------------------
 * Two full + one rescue
-* Rescue slot is not updated by normal updates
+* Rescue slot is not touched by normal updates
 * Rescue slot is booted if both normal slots fail to boot